Walnuts

 Historical significance

-The history of walnuts dates back to ancient times, with evidence of their consumption found in archaeological sites dating over 8,000 years ago.
-Initially cultivated in the regions of present-day Iran and the Mediterranean, they were prized by civilizations such as the Romans, Greeks, and Egyptians for their taste and medicinal properties.
-Over time, walnuts became a symbol of wisdom, fertility, and abundance in many cultures, featuring prominently in folklore and religious ceremonies.
+The history of walnuts dates back to ancient times, prized by civilizations such as the Romans, Greeks, and Egyptians for their taste and medicinal properties.

 Nutritional profile